lauritzen/django-debug-toolbar/README.rst

    * `TAG`: If set, this will be the tag to which debug_toolbar will attach the debug toolbar.
 Defaults to 'body'.

+   * `ENABLE_AJAX`: If set to True (the default) debug information is sent on Ajax requests and dynamically loaded into the toolbar.

    Example configuration::

 	def custom_show_toolbar(request):